-Have you or a loved one been injured in a WalMart store anywhere in the United States such California, Texas, Pennsylvania, Florida or Ohio?
-If so, you may be entitled to benefits and financial compensation according to your states personal injury statutes and our team of WalMart accident lawyers are here to help you.
+If you, or a loved one, have been injured in a WalMart store anywhere in the United States such California, Texas, Pennsylvania, Florida or Ohio you may be entitled to benefits and financial compensation.
+This is according to personal injury statutes in the state where the accident or injury took place.
+The same holds true for injuries in Sam’s Club locations and Walmart pharmacies.
+Our team of WalMart accident lawyers are here to help you.
 WalMart is a giant corporation and they did not get to be as big as they are by losing money.
-WalMart views paying personal injury claims as losing money so they will do everything they can to not have to pay for your injuries, medical bills, lost wages, etc. They will protect themselves from the very beginning and you should do the same by retaining an experienced personal injury attorney who has experience handling WalMart slip and fall claims, Walmart parking lot accident claims and WalMart workers’ compensation claims.
+WalMart views paying personal injury claims as losing money so they will do everything they can to not have to pay for your injuries, medical bills, lost wages, etc. They will protect themselves from the very beginning and you should do the same by retaining an experienced personal injury attorney who has experience handling WalMart slip and fall claims, Walmart parking lot accident claims, WalMart workers’ compensation claims and Walmart employment law cases.
+In recent years there has been a surge in opioid addiction lawsuits filed against Walmart, Walmart pharmacies and Walmart pharmacists as they have allegedly played a significant role in the opioid epidemic in this country.
+If you have suffered the devastation that comes with opioid addiction please contact our Walmart injury lawyers handling opioid addiction claims nationwide.
 Contact our network of WalMart accident lawyers today for a free initial consultation.
 In addition, they charge no fee unless they recover for you.

-Our WalMart accident lawyers serve those injured at Walmart stores throughout the entire country including: Michigan, North Carolina, New Jersey, Nevada, Texas, Pennsylvania, New York, Illinois, Florida, and California.
+Our WalMart accident lawyers serve those injured at Walmart stores throughout the entire country including: Delaware, Maryland, Washington D.C., Massachusetts, Michigan, North Carolina, New Jersey, Nevada, Puerto Rico, Texas, Pennsylvania, New York, Illinois, Florida, and California.

 WalMart’s History And Facts